th3jesta/ha-lcars/README.md

 </tr>
 </table>

-7. `button-lozenge` - pill-shaped button; only works on standard button cards; also works on button cards in a horizontal-stacks and grids up to two columns wide; more columns get glitchy and is not advised
+7. `button-lozenge` and `button-lozenge-right` - pill-shaped button; only works on standard button cards; also works on button cards in a horizontal-stacks and grids up to two columns wide; more columns get glitchy and is not advised
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>